PHTN1432: Vacuum Systems and Thin Film Technology

 - A background trace showing residual gases in the system after pumping (i.e. with the manifold at high vacuum).

 - A table analyzing each peak in the background gas trace and showing the atomic/molecular species (e.g. O+, CO2, be as specific as possible in identifying fragments).
-The table must include columns for atomic mass (amu), observed pressure (torr), elemental species (e.g. Oxygen), and classification ('atomic' or 'molecular').
+The table must include four columns: atomic mass (amu), observed pressure (torr), elemental species (e.g. Oxygen), and classification ('atomic' or 'molecular').
 If it is an isotope, be sure to show this as well under elemental species (e.g. 14C).
 All peaks over 0.1% composition (i.e. all seen on the graph) must be identified for all analyses in this lab and be sure to change all masses to integers (even though a peak might be found at, say, 5.9 the actual mass is 6 amu).

 - Air Sample Trace Analysis: